 Today, Starr continues to produce a wide range of custom-designed fashions that customers can see on display at Art & Eyes.
 Her palette is a stunning collection of fabrics, pieced and exquisitely hand-painted, and free-form top-stitched, integrating playful dexterity and meticulous construction in each piece.

-To see Starr’s fashions for yourself or to experience a unique and appealing selection of art-to-wear products, visit Art & Eyes today!
+To see Starr’s fashions for yourself or to experience a unique and appealing selection of art-to-wear eyeglass frames and lenses, contact us or visit Art & Eyes today!

 “New Orleans-based Starr Hagenbring, formerly of New York City, creates artful jackets and coat dresses out of luxurious silks.
 Her palette is a stunning collection of fabrics, pieced and exquisitely hand-painted, and free-form top-stiched, integrating playful dexterity and meticulous construction in each piece.”